PatternPal/PatternPal/docs/docs/how-to/implement_recognizer.md

 ## Writing your first Check

 Now that we have gotten all the setup out of the way, we can get started writing checks.
 But what is a check?
-You can think of a check as a pattern which PatternPal uses as the shape which the analyzed program should match.
+You can think of a check as a pattern that PatternPal uses as the shape which the analyzed program should match.
 In a way, it resembles pattern matching as you might be familiar with from C# or other languages.
 However, checks in PatternPal have several features which make it more powerful than plain pattern matching.
 More details on these features will follow in later sections.

-As we already mentioned, your checks will roughly resemble the structure of the code you analyzing.
+As we already mentioned, your checks will roughly resemble the structure of the code you are analyzing.
 There are a couple things to keep in mind while designing your recognizer.
 First, the root of your tree of checks must always be a check which matches an entity, so for example an `InterfaceCheck` or a `ClassCheck`.
 You should keep in mind that PatternPal starts the recognition from the root of the code graph, so the first things it encounters are entities.
 As a method cannot appear outside an interface or class in C#, this will never be the first thing PatternPal finds.
 As such, you should always wrap a `MethodCheck` in either an `InterfaceCheck` or a `ClassCheck`.
 The only other checks which may appear as root checks are the so called operator checks.
-The checks, like `All`, `Any`, `Not`, and so on, allow you to compose multiple checks, or the check for something which should not be present in the implementation.
+The checks, like `All`, `Any`, and `Not`, allow you to compose multiple checks, or the check for something which should not be present in the implementation.
 These checks are not directly used for pattern matching, so that is why they can be used as root checks.

 ### The first Check